LaserChase

 The main software components of the project include:

-- Control Module: Handles manual input from a joystick and button presses to switch modes and patterns.
+- Control Module: Handles manual input from a joystick (ADC) and async button presses (GPIO) to switch modes and patterns while keeping the laser in motion.

-- Mode Manager: Keeps track of the current operating mode and interprets input accordingly.
+- Mode Manager: Keeps track of the current operating mode and pattern count and interprets input accordingly.

-- Movement Generator: Generates movement signals, either random/predetermined (automatic mode) or from joystick (manual mode).
+- Movement Generator: Generates movement signals, from one of the 5 different patterns (automatic mode) or transformed from joystick input (manual mode).

-- Servo Driver: Sends PWM signals to the two servo motors to move the laser pointer.
+- Servo Driver: Sends PWM signals to the two servo motors inside the 2-axis 3D printed stand to move the laser pointer mounted on top of it.

 These components interact as follows: